Skip to content Skip to footer

 Pet ownership under English law

-In England and Wales, pets are considered as “chattel”.
-This means that they are treated as assets and are distributed similarly to other material possessions, like a TV, sofa or painting, in the event of separation.
+In England and Wales, pets are usually considered as “chattel”.
+This means that they are usually treated as assets and are distributed similarly to other material possessions, like a TV, sofa or painting, in the event of separation.
+It is important therefore to have and retain ownership documentation regarding your pet.
 There may be exceptions for high-value animals or pets that are directly linked to family income, such as breeding or showing animals.
-Unlike children, the Court does not consider the welfare or needs of the animal when deciding who should get custody.

 Preventing pet custody disputes

-Pets can be important to their owners, making it worthwhile to create a written agreement, a ‘pet-nup’, to prevent pet custody disputes.
+Pets are obviously important to their owners, making it worthwhile to create a written agreement, a ‘pet-nup’, to prevent pet custody disputes.
 This agreement would outline who owns the animal, where it will live, and what access each party would have to the pet in the event of a separation.
 The agreement can also cover financial considerations such as vet bills, food and insurance.
 If a future dispute arises, a written agreement can serve as highly persuasive or even conclusive evidence.
 A ‘pet-nup’ can exist as a stand-alone document or as part of a pre-nup, post-nup or cohabitation agreement.
+In absence such a definitive agreement, it is clearly important to have and retain evidence of ownership should a dispute arise.

 International considerations

 Different countries have different laws concerning pet ownership and divorce.
 For example, in some states in the USA, pets are treated more similarly to humans than objects by the law.
-In these places the court is more likely to consider the welfare of the animal, much in the same way as child custody is decided.
+In these places the court will also consider the welfare of the animal, much in the same way as child custody is decided.

 As a result, problems can arise when establishing the rights of pets when moving between countries or states.
 Therefore, it is crucial to seek advice from a specialist lawyer if a pet custody dispute is likely on relationship breakdown.